-Finding 2020-001 [originally reported as Finding 2018-001] Considered a material weakness
+Finding 2021-001 [originally reported as a material weakness, Finding 2018-001] Considered a significant deficiency

 Criteria: In order to maintain adequate internal controls and proper reporting, all accounts should be reconciled and adjusted monthly.
 The reconciliations should be completed and reviewed in a timely basis.